IOL0ol1/ControlCAN/README.md

 ## TODO

+- ControlCAN VCI_INIT_CONFIG.Filter not support.
-- ControlCAN InitCAN filter not support.
+- ControlCAN VCI_CAN_OBJ.SendType not support.